CiscoDevNet/data-center-development/nx-os/terraform_nx-os/README.md

-# Guide to Managing Cisco NX-OS with Terraform
+# Managing Cisco NX-OS with Terraform

 ## Table of Contents